Come and learn which stitches work the best for Bernat Blanket Yarn Patterns and find some inspiration for your next crochet project.

 This was the first blanket I made for one of my students!
 I tried out the self-striping yarn and was genuinely surprised by my experience.
 This project is what inspired me to try out so many different colors and patterns using blanket yarn.

 I love the way this stitch looks so much, especially with the contrasting colors.
-The free pattern is easily adaptable to a larger size, too, with just a couple of extra skeins of yarn.
+The free tutorial is easily adaptable to a larger size, too, with just a couple of extra skeins of yarn.

 This blanket just looks and feels so very luscious with the bumpy texture and gorgeous colors.
 I almost hated to give this one away!
 The berry stitch is one of my favorite’s to use with blanket yarn and looks much better than other bubbly stitches, like the popcorn stitch, with this yarn.